IHE/ITI.MHD/input/pagecontent/1_overview.md

 #### Discovery Retrieval of existing documents Process Flow
 The Find Document References [ITI-67](ITI-67.html) transaction is used to issue parameterized queries that result in a list of DocumentReference Resources, where a DocumentReference Resource carries the XDS DocumentEntry metadata, which is metadata about a document.

-Alternatively, the Find Document Lists [ITI-66](ITI-66.html) transaction is used to issue parameterized queries that result in a set of List Resources, where a List Resource carries the XDS SubmissionSet metadata for a set of DocumentEntry objects that were published as a set, or XDS Folder metadata for a setof DocumentEntry objects that are said to be members of the same grouping.
+Alternatively, the Find Document Lists [ITI-66](ITI-66.html) transaction is used to issue parameterized queries that result in a set of List Resources, where a List Resource carries the XDS SubmissionSet metadata for a set of DocumentEntry objects that were published as a set, or XDS Folder metadata for a set of DocumentEntry objects that are said to be members of the same grouping.

 The Retrieve Document [ITI-68](ITI-68.html) transaction is used to get the document itself.